West Mercia Police and Crime Commissioner: John Campion (2016present)

 On 7 July 2016, newly elected PCC John Campion appointed Tracey Onslow, a fellow Conservative councillor, to the post of Deputy Police and Crime Commissioner.

 In 2017, Campion put forward proposals to transfer control of Shropshire Fire and Rescue Service and Hereford and Worcester Fire and Rescue Service to the office of the West Mercia Police and Crime Commissioner, a move Campion argued would save £4 million.
 The plans subsequently garnered the support of Home Secretary Amber Rudd, who gave them the go-ahead in March 2018.
 Both fire services subsequently launched a legal challenge, applying for a judicial review of the plans, which was rejected by the High Court in July 2018.

 In October 2018, Campion announced an end to the strategic alliance his predecessor had formed with Warwickshire Police to help pool costs, and which had attracted national acclaim.
 Campion's decision drew criticism from the Warwickshire Police and Crime Commissioner, Philip Seccombe.

 Campion's first term in office also saw the addition of an extra 400 police officers to the West Mercia force.

 Campion was re-elected in 2021.

 Following the announcement that Anthony Bangham would be retiring as Chief Constable of West Mercia Police in September 2021, it was announced on 30 June that Campion had chosen Pippa Mills, the Deputy Chief Constable of Essex Police, as his preferred candidate to succeed Bangham.
 Mills' appointment was confirmed on 13 July, making her the first woman to lead West Mercia.
 On 27 July Campion announced plans to appoint a deputy police and crime commissioner for West Mercia Police.

+Campion was re-elected for a third term in 2024.